 £10M UK-India Virtual Joint Centres in Agricultural Nitrogen

-A £10M investment from the Newton-Bhabba fund will support collaboration between UK and Indian scientists which will help meet the challenge of sustainably producing enough food for a growing population whilst reducing pollution and greenhouse gas emissions.
+A £10M investment from the Newton-Bhabha fund will support collaboration between UK and Indian scientists which will help meet the challenge of sustainably producing enough food for a growing population whilst reducing pollution and greenhouse gas emissions.

 The funding (£5M from the UK with matched resources from India) will create four new Virtual Joint Centres in Agricultural Nitrogen delivered in partnership by BBSRC, the Natural Environment Research Council (NERC) and the Department of Biotechnology India (DBT).

 The centres will be established between leading UK and Indian researchers to deliver training, capacity building and innovative research which will inform the sustainable use of nitrogen fertiliser in Indian agriculture.
 The Centres comprise multiple research organisations in the UK and India, with each Centre representing a ~£2.5M co-investment from the Indian Department of Biotechnology and the UK Research Councils.

 Nitrogen is a crucial fertiliser for crops and there is a global need to optimise its use in agriculture.
 A balance must be struck between the provision of adequate nitrogen to maximise crop yields, the energy-intensive process of manufacturing synthetic nitrogen fertiliser, and the release of excess reactive nitrogen to the environment.
 Research undertaken at these Centres will focus on development of solutions to address this Nitrogen problem.

 This investment further strengthens collaborative research between the UK and India in the bio and environmental sciences and forms part of a wider strategic partnership between the Department of Biotechnology in India and the UK Research Councils.